 The Association does not have any interest-bearing financial liabilities.
 Its only exposure to changes in interest rates relates to interest-earning bank deposits.
 The Association monitors movements in interest rates to ensure deposits are placed with financial institutions offering optimal rates of return.

-The interest rate and term of maturity of financial asset of the Association are disclosed in note 14 to the financial statements.
+The interest rates and terms of maturity of the financial assets of the Association are disclosed in note 14 to the financial statements.

 20. FAIR VALUE OF FINANCIAL ASSETS AND LIABILITIES